openalea/openalea/image/doc/user/index.rst

 .. warning::

    This "User Guide" is still very much in progress.
-   Many aspects of openalea.mechanics are not covered.
+   Many aspects of openalea.image are not covered.

    More documentation can be found on the
    `openalea <http://openalea.gforge.inria.fr>`__ wiki.

 .. toctree::

-    manual.rst
+    Serial Package <serial.rst>